RHEcosystemAppEng/morpheus-feedback-api/README.md

    pip install -r requirements.txt
    ```

+ **Note:** The configuration is set with default values, which can be viewed in the configuration file.
-**Note:** To change the configuration, you must set the following environment variables before running the application.
+  To change the configuration, you must set the following environment variables before running the application.

-   ARGILLA_API_URL
-   ARGILLA_API_KEY
-   ARGILLA_DATASET
-   ARGILLA_WORKSPACE
+- `ARGILLA_API_URL`
+- `ARGILLA_API_KEY`
+- `ARGILLA_DATASET`
+- `ARGILLA_WORKSPACE`

 Here is an example of how to set these variables in a terminal:
    ```bash
    export ARGILLA_API_URL="<your-argilla-api-url>"
    export ARGILLA_API_KEY="<your-argilla-api-key>"